apluslms/aplus-manual/admin/settings.rst

 - The **Course** tab allows editing the course details.

+- The **Teachers** tab allows adding and removing teachers from the course.

 - The **Index** tab controls how the table of contents of the course is shown to the students.